2003 Heineken Cup final

 The 2003 Heineken Cup Final was the final match of the 2002–03 Heineken Cup, the eighth season of Europe's top club rugby union competition.
 The match was played on 24 May 2003 at Lansdowne Road in Dublin.
-The match was contested by Toulouse and Perpignan, both of France.
+The match was contested by Toulouse and Perpignan.
 Toulouse became the second team to win the competition more than once, winning the match 22–17.

+It was the first all-French Heineken Cup Final, and the first all-national Heineken Cup Final in the competitions history.